edberwick/edberwick.github.io/_posts/2024-09-24-DNS_ItsAlwaysDNS.md

 ## Introduction

 This post has a slightly different tack to my previous post.
 In this post i want to describe a frustration I have with what is essentially a very good tool.
-I know there are multiple ways around the problem, but my frustration comes from the fact the solutiosn are manual and require a bit of thingking about to ensure ongoing success.
-What is fortunate is tthe resolutions for the issues are mainly a once and done, but might require you to grant higher levels of priviledge than you might want to, to allow remediation of the issue.
+I know there are multiple ways around the problem, but my frustration comes from the fact the solutions are manual and require a bit of thought to ensure ongoing success.
+What is fortunate is the resolutions for the issues are mainly a once and done, but might require you to grant higher levels of privilege than you might want to allow remediation of the issue.

 ## Azure Migrate

 Azure Migrate is a great tool, there, I said it.
 It is one of those nice simple tools that just does what it says on the tin, especially when it comes to migrating workloads from a VMWare source.
-With the Azure Migrate Appliance, agentless migration is pretty simple and painless, as long as the pre-requisites of permissions, connectivity and the VMDDK are all in place, then the process of migration is pretty smooth.
+With the Azure Migrate Appliance, agentless migration is pretty simple and painless.
+As long as the pre-requisites of permissions, connectivity and VMDDK are all in place, then the process of migration is pretty smooth.
 It'll even turn off the source VM for you.

 {: .box-note}
 **Note:** On the subject of VMDDK, if you're migrating from an older version of VSphere you should try and use the closest version of the VMDDK that you can.
 VMDDK version 8 does not seem to play nicely with VSPhere 6.0 for example.